10 Winter Landscape Photography Tips for Better Photos

 2: Contrast is Key

 Autofocus is our friend in most scenarios, but snow and ice in the winter landscape can throw it off.
 If you find your camera is hunting for focus in all the white, try to focus on something darker than the snow so your camera has the contrast it needs to focus.
 For example, if you’re photographing snow on a tree branch or on rocks, focus on any exposed bark or stone.
+For easy post production, we’ve created a set of Landscape Photography Presets in collaboration with The Photo Argus.

 3: Avoid Gray-Looking Snow Images: Use Exposure Compensation